Munro Vehicles: Bollinger Motors lawsuit

 In February 2023, the company entered into a legal conflict with the American company Bollinger Motors, whose representatives accused the Scottish company of copying the unrealized design of the Bollinger B1/B2 electric off-road models.
-The author was Ross Compton, who later switched to Munro, which Bollinger considered a breach of contract.
+The case centred around a former contractor, Ross Compton, who was accused of retaining Bollinger's intellectual property and disclosing it to Munro when he joined as their Lead Designer.
+As of November 2023, the case was stayed in the courts and a Stipulation of Voluntary Dismissal was filed indicating that the parties had resolved the dispute.